-The regional plan envisioned that as each segment of the surface arterial street system of about 3,300 miles in the Region was constructed, resurfaced, and reconstructed, the provision of accommodation for bicycle travel would be considered and implemented as feasible through bicycle lanes, widened outside travel lanes, widened shoulders, or separate bicycle paths.
-Wisconsin State Statutes and Federal policy now require that bicycle accommodations be provided in all new highway construction and reconstruction projects funded with State or Federal funds, unless it is demonstrated that such accommodation is prohibitive.
+The regional plan envisioned that as each segment of the existing surface arterial street system of about 3,300 miles in the Region was constructed, resurfaced, and reconstructed, the provision of accommodation for bicycle travel would be considered and implemented as feasible through bicycle lanes, widened outside travel lanes, widened shoulders, or separate bicycle paths.
+Implementation was significantly impacted by Wisconsin State Statutes and Federal policy requiring bicycle accommodations to be provided in all new highway construction and reconstruction projects funded with State or Federal funds, unless demonstrated that such accommodation is prohibitive.